Maré Island

-Maré Island (Île de Maré, Nengone) is the second-largest of the Loyalty Islands, in the archipelago of New Caledonia, an overseas territory of France in the Pacific Ocean.
+Maré Island (Île de Maré, Nengone, Mengone) is the second-largest of the Loyalty Islands, in the archipelago of New Caledonia, an overseas territory of France in the Pacific Ocean.
 The island is part of the commune (municipality) of Maré, in the Loyalty Islands Province of New Caledonia.

 Geography

 Cap Wabao on Maré, showing the rough coral rock (foreground) and narrow fringing reef.
 The high, flat peak of Cap Wabao in the background is a former reef islet.
 The characteristic Araucaria trees cover most flat land near the sea.

 The island is 42 km long and 16 to 33 km wide.
 It lies northeast of Grande Terre, New Caledonia's mainland.
 Like its neighbor to the north Lifou, Maré is a raised coral atoll, a former atoll that has been lifted about 120 meters.
 The interior of the island is the former lagoon, surrounded by a rim of higher land that was the ring of reef islets.
 Its fossil coral rock is honeycombed with caves, pools, and pits of all sizes, whose sharp edges make for difficult walking.
 Because of the lifting, the current shoreline is relatively recent and supports only short sections of nearshore fringing reef, unlike the extensive barrier reef found on the main island of New Caledonia, Grande Terre.
 The narrow beaches of Maré are often backed by cliffs.

 Villages include, from north-southwards, Roh, Thogone, Kaewatine, Tenane, Hnawayaca, Wakuaori, Menaku, Padawa, Kaewaura, Pakada, Atha, Tadurehmu, Nece, La Roche, Tuo, Miramas, Wakone, Hanadid, Rawa, Tawainedr, Mebuet, Tadine, Cuaden, Cengeite, Penelo, Patho, Wabao, Medu, Kurin, and Eni.